 Sets forth the deadlines required by Sections 8.6, 8.7, 8.8 and 8.9 for completion of the investigation.

-At the committee's first meeting, the Associate Dean will review the charge, the inquiry report, and the prescribed procedures and standards for the conduct of the investigation, including the necessity for confidentiality and for developing a specific investigation plan.
+At the committee's first meeting, the Assistant Vice President will review the charge, the inquiry report, and the prescribed procedures and standards for the conduct of the investigation, including the necessity for confidentiality and for developing a specific investigation plan.
 The investigation committee will be provided with a copy of this procedure.

 The investigation committee must conduct the investigation under the following standards: a.
 Use diligent efforts to ensure that the investigation is thorough and sufficiently documented and includes examination of all research records and evidence relevant to reaching a decision on the merits of each allegation; b.
 Take reasonable steps to ensure an impartial and unbiased investigation to the maximum extent practical; c.
 Interview each respondent, complainant, and any other available person who has been reasonably identified as having information regarding any relevant aspects of the investigation, including witnesses identified by the respondent, and record or transcribe each interview, provide the recording or transcript to the interviewee for correction, and include the recording or transcript in the record of the investigation; and d.
 Pursue diligently all significant issues and leads discovered that are determined relevant to the investigation, including any evidence of any additional instances of possible research misconduct, and continue the investigation to completion.

 The committee will evaluate the evidence and inquiry report, and make a recommendation based on a preponderance of the evidence of whether research misconduct occurred based Procedure for Institutional Policy R-03: Research Misconduct Page 8 of 12 on the criteria in Section 8.5.1.d above.
-The Associate Dean will be present or available throughout the investigation to advise the committee as needed.
+The Assistant Vice President will be present or available throughout the investigation to advise the committee as needed.

 The investigation committee must prepare a written draft report of the investigation that: